anshumanbh/hodor/README.md

 * Finally, in another terminal, start the API server by navigating to the `hodor/api` directory and typing `go run *.go`
 * You are now ready to send API requests like: `curl -X POST http://localhost:3636/api/v1/testtask` or `curl -H "Content-Type: application/json" -X POST -d '{"Toolname":"tools_nmap","Targets":["IP1", "IP2", "IP3"],"Options":"-Pn -p 1-1000"}' http://localhost:3636/api/v1/runtool`
 * The results would be saved under the `hodor/api/worker/results` directory.

-### Example UseCase
-I have uploaded a Youtube video showing this in action here - https://youtu.be/W7eH7iRtq8U

-The usecase is pretty simple:
-> We want to send an API request to our load balanced and clustered API server to start NMAP scan against a bunch of targets.

-So, assuming you have completed the steps described above, you already have the cluster up and running:
-All you would need to do is send a curl request that looks like below:
-`curl -H "Content-Type: application/json" -X POST -d '{"Toolname":"tools_nmap","Targets":["IP1", "IP2", "IP3"],"Options":"-Pn -p 1-1000"}' http://<minikube docker-env IP>:<Internal port of hodor-api-service>/api/v1/runtool`
-This would submit 3 jobs (because 3 targets) in the RabbitMQ broker which is then picked up by available Machinery workers.
-The workers proceed to start the Docker container from the `tools_nmap` Docker image and run it against the target IP.
-After the scan finishes, the results are saved on the host's $pwd/results directory which would be the `/api/results` directory inside `minikube`.
-Once the results are stored, the jobs and pods related to the jobs are deleted from the Kubernetes cluster.

-Remember, the number of PODS supporting the API server, RabbitMQ broker and Machinery Worker can all be increased/decreased on the fly without any downtime using Kubernetes.